Garden of the gods (Sumerian paradise): Lebanon and Mount Hermon

-In tablet nine of the standard version of the Epic of Gilgamesh, Gilgamesh travels to the garden of the gods through the Cedar Forest and the depths of Mashu, a comparable location in Sumerian version is the "Mountain of cedar-felling".
+In tablet nine of the standard version of the Epic of Gilgamesh, Gilgamesh travels to the garden of the gods through the Cedar Forest and the depths of Mashu, a comparable location in Sumerian version is the "mountain of cedar-felling".
 Little description remains of the "jewelled garden" of Gilgamesh because twenty four lines of the myth were damaged and could not be translated at that point in the text.

-Archaeologist Franz Marius Theodor de Liagre Böhl has highlighted that the word Mashu in Sumerian means "twins".
-Jensen and Zimmern thought it to be the geographical location between Mount Lebanon and Mount Hermon in the Anti-Lebanon range.
-Edward Lipinski and Peter Kyle McCarter have suggested that the garden of the gods relates to a mountain sanctuary in the Lebanon and Anti-Lebanon ranges.
-Other scholars have found a connection between the Cedars of Lebanon and the garden of the gods.
-The location of garden of the gods is close to the forest, which is described in the line:
+The archaeologist Frans de Liagre Böhl has highlighted that the word Mashu in Sumerian means "twins".
+Jensen and Zimmern thought it to be the geographic location between Mount Lebanon and Mount Hermon in the Anti-Lebanon mountains.
+Edward Lipiński and P. Kyle McCarter Jr. have suggested that the garden of the gods relates to a mountain sanctuary in the Lebanon and Anti-Lebanon ranges.
+Other scholars have found a connection between the Cedar Forest (Cedrus libani) and the garden of the gods.
+The garden is close to the forest: "Saria (Sirion/Mount Hermon) and Lebanon tremble at the felling of the cedars."